-It should be noted that other costs, including taxes, may arise for the Client in connection with the provision of the Investment Services by Rothschild & Co that are not paid via Rothschild & Co or imposed by it.
+It should be noted that other costs or taxes, may arise for the Client in connection with the provision of the Investment Services by Rothschild & Co that are not paid via Rothschild & Co or imposed by it.

-- j) Payment of fees and charges: Any amount payable to Rothschild & Co will, where applicable, be deducted from the Portfolio and from such Investments as Rothschild & Co, acting reasonably, sees fit from time to time.
-Rothschild & Co reserves the right to charge interest on any amount payable by the Client which remains unpaid 30 days after the invoice date at Rothschild & Co's prevailing overdraft rate for the relevant currency. - k) Rothschild & Co may receive research from its Associates or third party providers which will assist it in providing investment services to the Client. - I) Rothschild & Co is prohibited from accepting anyfee, commission, monetary or non-monetarybenefit from any third party or person acting on behalf of a third party.
+- j) Payment of fees and charges: Any amount due and payable to Rothschild & Co will, where applicable, be noted on an advice note delivered to the Client.
+The Client has authorised the Custodian, acting as the Client's agent, to pay such fees out of the Account, subject to the Custodian's confirmation of the calculation of such fees.
+Rothschild & Co reserves the right to charge interest on any amount payable by the Client which remains unpaid 30 days after the invoice date at Rothschild & Co's prevailing overdraft rate for the relevant currency.
+Rothschild & Co is not able to instruct the Custodian to move any funds from the Client's account to any other account (including another account of the Client) without the Client's authorisation. - k) Rothschild & Co may receive research from its Associates or third party providers which will assist it in providing investment services to the Client, and will pay for such research out of its own funds. - I) Rothschild & Co is prohibited from accepting any fee, commission, monetary or non-monetary benefit from any third party or person acting on behalf of a third party.

-2.12 Taxation
+3.13 Taxation

 - a) In relation to the services to be provided, Rothschild & Co may, when possible, take into consideration any Restrictions stated in the Portfolio Strategy and Investment Suitability Review expressly relating to the Client's tax position (or if the Client is/are the trustee(s) of a trust or scheme, the tax position of the trust or occupational pension scheme).
 Rothschild & Co will not however be responsible for ensuring that the Client does not suffer any adverse tax consequences as a result of Rothschild & Co providing any services under the Mandate.
-Notwithstanding any verbal or written tax advice actually given by Rothschild & Co, Rothschild & Co accepts no liability for that advice (if any) and the Client should consult its own tax advisers in relation to its tax affairs (or, where relevant, the trust's or scheme's affairs). - b) For the avoidance of doubt, these Terms and Conditions and/or the Portfolio Strategy and Investment Suitability Review do not refer to all taxes and costs which the Client may have to pay in relation to the Portfolio or Rothschild & Co's services. - c) It shall be the responsibility of the Client to submit tax returns to the revenue authorities in any relevant jurisdiction. - d) Each of Rothschild & Co and the Client confirms and agrees that, in so far as may be relevant to the Mandate, it shall not, and shall procure that its Associates and anyother person who performs services for or on its behalf shall not intentionally engage in or facilitate the commission of the criminal offence of tax evasion including without limitation under the UK Criminal Finances Act 2017.
+Notwithstanding any verbal or written advice actually given by Rothschild & Co, Rothschild & Co accepts no liability for tax advice and the Client should consult its own tax advisers in relation to its tax affairs (or, where relevant, the trust's or scheme's affairs) including in relation to all cross-border arrangements in which the Client is involved. - b) For the avoidance of doubt, these Terms and Conditions and/or the Portfolio Strategy and Investment Suitability Review do not refer to all taxes and costs which the Client may have to pay in relation to the Portfolio or Rothschild & Co's services. - c) It shall be the responsibility of the Client to submit tax returns to the revenue authorities in any relevant jurisdiction. - d) Each of Rothschild & Co and the Client confirms and agrees that, in so far as may be relevant to the Mandate, it shall not, and shall procure that its Associates and any other person who performs services for or on its behalf shall not intentionally engage in or facilitate the commission of the criminal offence of tax evasion including without limitation under the UK Criminal Finances Act 2017.